 Step 7: Content Promotion

-Now that you’ve created some really great content, it’s time to get people to read it.
+Now that you’ve created some really great content, it’s time to get people to read it and generate inbound leads.

 Here are three of my favorite promotion strategies I’ve been using to promote my content.